Automattic/wp-calypso/packages/composite-checkout/README.md

 ### Can I add custom properties to line items?

-To maintain the integrity of the line item schema, adding custom fields is discouraged, but allowed.
-If you need specific custom data as part of a line item so that it can be used in another part of the form, it's recommended to pass the line item object through a helper function to collect the extra data rather than serializing it into the line item itself.
-This will make that data collection more testable.
-However, if the data collection process is expensive or slow, and caching isn't an option, it may make sense to preload the data into the line items.
+If you need specific custom data as part of a line item so that it can be used in another part of the form, you can add new properties to the line item objects.

 ## Development